In this topic:

 When files are received at the destination, they are de-staged in-memory and the contents are written on the destination virtual disk.
 Replication files remain in the buffer on the source server until they are successfully destaged at the destination.

 Also see System Health Thresholds to set a an available space threshold for the replication buffer.

 The location and size of the buffer will determine the function and speed with which the replication process can perform data transfers.
 Creating a replication buffer using the recommended guidelines is very important.
 The performance of the buffer is critical to the correct functioning of replications.
-Refer to the Best Practices Guide (FAQ 1348) on the DataCore Support Web page for the recommended guidelines.
+Refer to the Best Practices Guide (FAQ 1348) on the DataCore Technical Support Portal for the recommended guidelines.
 If necessary, the buffer can be recreated accordingly.
 See Replication Operations for instructions on changing the buffer location.